alejoceballos/jenkings-vagrant-github/README.md

 #### 3) Testing NGROK

-Copy the exact forwarded URL that is shown in your terminal and paste it to your browser.
-You should see the same Jenkins main page as in "http://localhost:8081".
+Copy the exact forwarded URL that is shown in your terminal (i.e. "*somehexadecimal.ngrok.com*") and paste it to your browser.
+You should see the same Jenkins main page as in "*http://localhost:8081*".

+## Creating a new Project

+Since I'm working with Java I created a new Maven Project.

+"Apache Maven is a software project management and comprehension tool.
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information." ([Maven Site](https://maven.apache.org/ "Maven"))

+TBD

 # **Setting** Github's Event Webhook